Updating Git Project Structure

 modified: meta/main.yml

-As we can see there are only four files which have been modified.
-So, I’ll take my time and go through each of those files with whatever editor of my choosing to see what to keep and what to discard.
-I personally use VSCode for this as it makes it really easy to discard or keep any modifications.
+As we can see, only four files have been modified.
+So, I’ll take my time and go through each of those files with whatever editor I choose to see what to keep and what to discard.
+I personally use VSCode for this, as it makes it really easy to discard or keep any modifications.

-Once I am done with the modified files I’ll go ahead and add/commit those as well.
+Once I am done with the modified files, I’ll also add/commit to those.

 git status